The beautiful city of Nice has more than fifteen museums and rich collections that will have everything to please you.

 MATISSE MUSEUM NICE

-Having been renovated a few years ago, this museum contains many works by Matisse which he donated following his death in 1954.
+Having been renovated a few years ago, this museum contains many works by Matisse which were donated following his death in 1954.

 Open every day except Tuesday from 10h to 18h